csiitian/Interview-Preparation/3068-find-the-maximum-sum-of-node-values.md

 2. For each edge, perform the XOR operation on its nodes and check the new sum.
 3. Repeat this process for possibly multiple rounds until no improvement is seen.

-However, this approach could be very inefficient since we might end up performing many redundant calculations especially considering constraints with \( n \) up to \( 2 \times 10^4 \).
+However, this approach could be very inefficient since we might end up performing many redundant calculations especially considering constraints with \( n \) up to \( 2 * 10^4 \).

 **Interviewer:** That's correct.
 The brute force method may become infeasible due to the number of operations.
 Can you estimate the time and space complexity of this brute force approach?